Echo-lhd/DeF/README.md

 # DeT

-Therefore,we propose a transformer-based method for deinterlacing.
+We propose a transformer-based method for deinterlacing.
 The method consists of three main modules, the Feature extractor, Deinterlacing transformer and Densnet modules.

 <p align="center"><img width="100%" src="Figs/Fig1.png" /></p>